lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 Docker improvements
 ^^^^^^^^^^^^^^^^^^^

-Docker container build and deploy scripts continued t be extended, enhanced, and debugged.
-Scripts are currently based on shmux, and have been usable for administration of multiple qserv clusters at both NCSA and IN2P3.
+Docker container build and deploy scripts continued to be extended, enhanced, and debugged.
+Scripts are currently based on shmux, and have been used for administration of multiple qserv clusters at both NCSA and IN2P3.
 :jirab:`DM-3199,DM-6130,DM-4438,DM-5187,DM-5402,DM-4523,DM-5336`